Resource relationships in Managed Service for Kubernetes

 Node group

-A node group is a group of VMs in a Kubernetes cluster that have the same configuration and run the user's containers.
+A node group is a Yandex Compute Cloud instance group in a Kubernetes cluster, where VM instances share the same configuration and are used to run the user's containers.

 Individual nodes in node groups are Yandex Compute Cloud virtual machines with automatically generated names.
 To configure nodes, follow the node group management guides.